 The Current Price Wars

 Let's talk money.
-Here's what you're actually paying per million tokens in January 2026:
+Here's what you're paying per million tokens in January 2026:

 | Provider | Model | Input | Output | Notes |